-Yes at one time, I used to use them, but there are two things I grew to hate…the sight of nail holes (ever moved something and now you’re stuck with that unsightly little eyesore?) or the nail pops out and falls on the floor never to be seen again.
-I’ve also tried some of that wall putty stuff, even applying it methodically to each corner, but then when it crashed to the floor a day later *frustrated sigh* I felt I’d been had.
+Or perhaps you loathe the sight of nail holes (ever moved something and now you’re stuck with that unsightly little eyesore?) or the nail pops out and falls on the floor never to be seen again.
+And if you’re anything like me you’ve tried that putty stuff which only holds for about a day….womp womp.

 Hanging Art Without Nails…Or Stress – Or Studfinders!